David Lynch once said, “films are 50 per cent visual and 50 per cent sound. Sometimes sound even overplays the visual".

-If you've chosen the comfort of your home over being covered in popcorn at your local cineplex, the quality of your own speaker system for movie night is hugely important.
+If you've chosen the comfort of your home over getting covered in popcorn at your local cineplex, then the quality of your own speaker system for movie nights is hugely important.
 And while there’s value in practical, space-saving soundbars and soundbases, nothing beats a full-fat surround-sound speaker package for the ultimate home cinema experience.

 Whether you have a 5.1- or 7.2-channel system, or even a Dolby Atmos set-up with extra in-ceiling speakers, these film scenes will reveal how good your AV system really is.
 Volume dial at the ready...

 House of Flying Daggers (2004) - chapter 4